Damian Willemse: 2019-2021: Return to the Stormers and Western Province

-2021-Present: URC success
+2021-2023: URC success

 During the inaugural 2021–22 United Rugby Championship season, Willemse featured prominently in the Stormers’ title-winning campaign.

 In April 2022, he played a decisive role in a key late-season derby victory over the Bulls in Cape Town.
-Willemse landed a 70th-minute drop goal that stretched the Stormers’ lead during a tight contest, with the official match report describing it as “a vital drop goal … to push their lead to nine points” in a 19–17 win.
+Willemse landed a 70th-minute drop goal that stretched the Stormers’ lead during a tight contest, with the official match report describing it as “a vital drop goal ... to push their lead to nine points” in a 19–17 win.

 Willemse returned from injury for the semi-final on 11 June 2022 against Ulster, where he delivered one of his standout displays of the season.
 Despite carrying a heavily strapped arm, he produced an “outstanding” all-round performance with “serious metres” made on attack, earning the Man of the Match award.
-Head coach John Dobson highlighted Willemse’s influence and commitment, noting that “if anybody oozes blue and white in their veins, bleeds blue and white, it’s Damian Willemse,” after the fullback returned to play despite initial assessments following his quarter-final injury against Edinburgh suggesting he would miss the remainder of the season.
+Head coach John Dobson highlighted Willemse's influence and commitment, noting that “if anybody oozes blue and white in their veins, bleeds blue and white, it's Damian Willemse,” after Willemse returned to play despite initial assessments following his quarter-final injury against Edinburgh suggesting he would miss the remainder of the season.

-A week later, in June 2022, Willemse helped the Stormers defeat the Bulls 18–13 in the URC final in Cape Town, securing the franchise’s first title of the competition.
+A week later, in June 2022, Willemse helped the Stormers defeat the Bulls 18–13 in the URC final in Cape Town, securing the franchise's first title of the competition.
 Post-match analysis praised Willemse’s maturity and impact in the decider, noting that the 24-year-old had “come of age” and was a “key figure” in the Stormers’ championship performance.

-In October 2022, Willemse signed a new 5-year deal with the Stormers to run until at least 2027.